rust-lang/rfcs/text/2394-async_await.md

 ### The lifetime elision problem

-As eluded to previously, the returned future captures all input lifetimes.
+As alluded to previously, the returned future captures all input lifetimes.
 By default, `impl Trait` does not capture any lifetimes.
 To accurately reflect the outer return type, it would become necessary to eliminate lifetime elision: